Vyral/mcpherson-sisters/_posts/2021-02-17-an-investors-guide-to-our-2021-market.md

 **Did you know that 55% of people living in this state currently rent a home?** If you’re looking for a number to show you that there is ample demand in the rental market, then “over half the population of Minnesota” should suffice.&nbsp;

 On the flip side (pardon the pun), if you’re looking to buy a property, fix it up, then put it back on the market in six months or so, you’ll see a return.
-The amount of investors who are flipping properties has increased by 33% from 2020.
+The number of investors who are flipping properties has increased by 33% from 2020.
 They’re sensing opportunity in this year’s market—do *you* want to miss out on those enviable profits?

 {% include pullquote.html %}